-While early screening is the norm for breast, colon, prostate, and skin cancer, many forms of terrible cancers—such as lung, liver, and pancreatic—go undetected until they’ve spread too far and are untreatable.
+While early screening is the norm for breast, colon, prostate, and skin cancer, many forms of cancers—such as lung, liver, and pancreatic—go undetected until they’ve spread too far and are untreatable.

 Heart disease can be screened for just as easily, but much too often goes undetected.
 You may not know you have heart disease until you’ve had a heart attack, or that you are at risk for an aneurysm until it breaks and you die.

-Scary Stats on Cancer:
+Stats on Cancer

-Scary Stats on Heart Disease:
+Stats on Heart Disease

-We recommend our patients undergo both the comprehensive physical exam and the full body scan—our executive physical—as they combine to give a complimentary picture of your health.
+While you can have the full body can on its own, we highly recommend our patients undergo both the comprehensive physical exam and the full body scan—our executive physical—as they combine to give a complimentary picture of your health.
 Please note that this is not covered by insurance, but may be covered by your employer.

 The entire process lasts only three hours, and includes a consultation before and after to discuss the tests and the results.
 These tests are not covered by insurance.